Preschool science television represents a special niche, and there aren't many really good science shows for young children.

 Emphasis: Problem solving, “backyard science,” critical thinking, physical science

-Narrated by Joan Cusack, this funny, folksy animated series is unlike anything else in its class.
+Narrated by Joan Cusack, this funny, folksy animated series is unlike anything else I've seen.

 The characters are what you’d get if Mark Twain had written for Looney Toons: